Evolocumab: History

+Patent dispute

-Regeneron Pharmaceuticals and Amgen each filed for patent protection on their monoclonal antibodies against PCSK9 and the companies ended up in patent litigation in the U.S. In March 2016, a district court found that Regeneron's drug alirocumab infringed Amgen's patents; Amgen then requested an injunction barring Regeneron and Sanofi from marketing alirocumab, which was granted in January 2017.
-The judge gave Regeneron and Sanofi 30 days to appeal before the injunction went into effect.
-After several years of litigation, the patent dispute between Regeneron and Amgen was docketed by the SCOTUS for March-April 2023 Numerous legal commentators were surprised by the SCOTUS decision, considering the existing trend not to review patent cases from the United States Court of Appeals for the Federal Circuit, since this court was created in 1982 to assure uniformity in patent law among all federal courts.
-The question before the US Supreme Court was "Whether enablement is governed by the statutory requirement, that the specification teach those skilled in the art to "make and use" the claimed invention, or whether it must instead enable those skilled in the art "to reach the full scope of claimed embodiments" without undue experimentation—i.e., to cumulatively identify and make all or nearly all embodiments of the invention without substantial "time and effort".
-Other commentators believe that the SCOTUS took the case because of the significance of the legal question, which was deemed comparable to the impact of KSR v.
+Regeneron Pharmaceuticals and Amgen each filed for US patent protection on their monoclonal antibodies against PCSK9, leading to patent litigation.
+In March 2016, a district court found that Regeneron's drug alirocumab infringed Amgen's patents; Amgen then requested an injunction barring Regeneron and Sanofi from marketing alirocumab, which was granted in January 2017.
+After years of litigation, the dispute was docketed by the US Supreme Court which ruled in 2023 that Amgen's patents were invalid.
+Numerous legal commentators expressed surprise at the decision, given the convention of declining patent case appeals.
+The question before the Court was "Whether enablement is governed by the statutory requirement, that the specification teach those skilled in the art to "make and use" the claimed invention, or whether it must instead enable those skilled in the art "to reach the full scope of claimed embodiments" without undue experimentation—i.e., to cumulatively identify and make all or nearly all embodiments of the invention without substantial "time and effort".
+Some commentators claimed that the Court took the case because of the significance of the legal question, which was deemed comparable to the impact of KSR v.
 Teleflex.

-Amgen's issued patents contained a so-called "functional genus claim," which defines an antibody by its epitope, the specific target against which it binds.
-Although Amgen did discover the target antigen, the antigen itself cannot be patented, because it is a product of nature (i.e. it was discovered rather than invented).
-However, Amgen was able to convince the USPTO to issue a patent that broadly claimed yet-unmade antibodies with a high affinity to the discovered antigen.
-Although there are many potential problems with such "functional genus" claims, the lower courts invalidated Amgen's broad claims based on the patent requirements for sufficiency of disclosure.
-The purposivism justification for disallowing such broad poorly-enabled claims is to allow other pharmaceutical companies to develop other (and potentially better) drugs that target the same antigen.
-However, the drawback of such narrow interpretation is the resulting reluctance of the antigen discoverers to share their findings with the world, because such early disclosure would prevent them from reaping the maximum profits from their discovery, which they could obtain by developing multiple medications and keeping them secret for many years.
-Such a dilemma is not unique to biologics or to pharmaceuticals, since the purpose of the patent system is to provide an incentive for earlier disclosure in the gambling game from discovery to market, that does not necessarily reward every participant according to their contribution, but encourages discoverers and inventors to play the gambling game nevertheless.
+Amgen's patents contained a so-called "functional genus claim", which defines an antibody by its epitope, the specific target against which it binds.
+Although Amgen did discover the target antigen, antigens cannot be patented, because they are a product of nature (discovered rather than invented).
+However, Amgen had convinced the patent office to issue a patent that broadly claimed then-unmade antibodies with a high affinity to the discovered antigen.
+Although such "functional genus" claims presented many problems, lower courts invalidated Amgen's broad claims based on the patent requirements for sufficiency of disclosure.
+The purposivism justification for disallowing such claims is to allow other companies to develop other (and potentially better) drugs that target the same antigen.
+However, the drawback of such a narrow interpretation is the resulting reluctance of the antigen discoverers to share their findings with the world, because such early disclosure would reduce their incentives to pursue such discoveries, which they could otherwise obtain by developing multiple medications without disclosure.
+Such a dilemma is not unique to biologics or to pharmaceuticals, since the purpose of the patent system is to provide an incentive for earlier disclosure along the path from discovery to market.